 The father contests his son's negative portrayal by writing his own story, "The Child," in which he transforms Pavel's act of kindness to Maria into one of petty cruelty.
 The contested territory of Pavel's diary, like the malleability of Dostoevsky's soul (which is sometimes indistinguishable from Pavel's) reflects the complexity of the relationship between father and son, one which includes, but extends beyond.
 Dostoevsky's reductive belief that "fathers and sons [are] foes to the death" (MP 239).
 Watson has suggested that Dostoevsky is "ambivalent in his love for his stepson" (Watson 50), but I think it's much more accurate to say that his love is impossibly complicated and contains expressions that look like resentment, hostility and confused indifference.
-Whatever their crimes against each other, it is clear that Dostoevsky harbours hopes that Pavel was "in his deepest being a son of his stepfather" (MP 206), and it is at least possible that Pavel's writing was, in some capacity "a way of reaching his father" (MP 137).
+Whatever their crimes against each other, it is clear that Dostoevsky harbours hopes that Pavel was "in his deepest being a son of his stepfather" (MP 209), and it is at least possible that Pavel's writing was, in some capacity "a way of reaching his father" (MP 137).
 The links between the father and son, between begetter and begotten are, it seems, always either too strong or not strong enough.
-The textual war, like its Oedipal counterpart, is one in which Dostoevsky and Pavel connect with, and at the same time displace, each other.
+The textual war, like its Oedipal counterpart, is one in which Dostoevsky and Pavel connect with, and at the same time displace, each other

-^{} Pavel's apparent affection for Isaev and apparent distate for Dostoevsky seems to justify Dostoevsky's thought that, "if there must be sons, it is better to father them at a distance, like a frog or a fish' (A/P 207) than to struggle for involvement or inclusion, that total disconnection and disinterest is the safest route to take.
+40 Pavel's apparent affection for lasev and apparent distants for Dostoevsky; seems to justify Dostoevsky; Hought that, "If there must be source, it is jetterter affaster them at a drog or a fash" (1/4) 2071 than to stranggle for involvement or inclusion, that total disconnection and disinterest is the safest route to take.

 Characteristically, the anxiety of and for influence extends beyond the textual level.
 The effort to live eternally in words parallels the father's desire to live on and be seen in the son, while, at the same time, Pavel's writing both comes from ("With a writer for a father what do you expect?"
-MP 136) and effaces the father.
-The under- and over-determined nature of the relationship is such that the truth is finally impossible to discover or maintain.
+MP 136) and effaces the father.56 The under- and overdetermined nature of the relationship is such that the truth is finally impossible to discover or maintain.
 The intermingling of Dostoevsky and Pavel in both the figurative (insofar as it takes place in the father's imagination) and the literal (insofar as Dostoevsky actually takes over Pavel's diary) sense demonstrates the degree to which each is haunted by the other.
 Each is in a perpetual struggle to first "conjure" up (through imagination and incantation), then block out the other.
-And these unreliable attempts to make up a story world which is, in Coetzee's terms, a "place [that] has a less and less discernible relation to ...daily life."
-(Doubling the Point 205) demand some kind of re-calibration after almost every utterance.
-More specifically, each must have the final word, each must dictate the final parameters of the story of the other in order to clarify his perception of himself 61
+And these unreliable attempts to make up a story world which is, in Coetzee's terms, a "place [that] has a less and less discernible relation to... daily life-60 (Doubling the Pount 205) demand some kind of re-calibration after almost every utreance.
+More specifically, each must have the final word, each must dictate the final parameters of the story of the other in order to clarify his perception of himself.61

-Dostoevsky sees Pavel's imaginary Isaev as part of a "sickness of this age of ours" that results in "young people turning their backs on their parents, their homes, their upbringing, because they are no longer to their liking" (JP 137).
+79 Dostoevsky sees Pavel's imaginary Isaev as part of a "sickness of this age of ours" that results in "young people turning their backs on their parents, their homes, their upbringing, because they are no longer to their liking" (AP 137).

-56 In his essay.
-Coctore is arguing for the autonomy of fiction by positioning it in a separate and distinct space which is not continuous with his day to day life.
-In the case of his characters, however, the strict boundaries cannot be established and the result is a "less discernible" and frequently confusing intermingling of the separate spheres of narrative and real life.
+10 In this essay.
+Coercee is arguing for the autonomy of fiction by positioning it in a separate and distinct space which is not continuous with his day to day tile.
+In the case of his characters, however, the strict boundaries cannot be established and the result is a "less discernible" and frequently confusing interminigling of the separate spheres of narrative and real life.